BitMiracle/Docotic.Pdf.Samples/Samples/Security/README.md

 [Permissions](/Samples/Security/Permissions)

-This sample shows how to set up user acess permissions for a PDF document.
+This sample shows how to set up user access permissions for a PDF document.

 [Protect PDF document with AES](/Samples/Security/ProtectDocumentWithAes)